nszheng/SWA/README.md

     python sw.py -i sample-input.txt -s sample-score-matrix.txt -o -2 -e -1

 ## Sample Input
-The input (sample-input.txt) should have sequence 1 on line 1 and sequence 2 on line 2:
+The input (sample-input.txt) should have sequence 1 on line 1 and sequence 2 on line 2 with a new line character '\n' terminating each line:
 ```
 FDKFKHLK
 KLFPKFAGIAHGDL

 ```

 ## Sample Output